DO YOU REMEMBER?

 5. “The wicked is borrowing and does not pay, but the righteous is showing favor and is giving gifts.”
 (Psalm 37:21.)

-6. “A young man was me, I have also grown old, and yet I have not seen anyone left entirely, nor his offspring looking for bread.”
+6. “A young man was me, I have also grown old, and yet I have seen no one left entirely, nor his offspring looking for bread.”
 (Psalm 37:25).

 Over time, this fugitive, David, was elected king of Israel.
-What he wrote was the result of his personal experience.
+What he wrote resulted from his personal experience.